sassoftware/quickstart-sas-viya-gcp/README.md

 ```
 gcloud compute instances get-serial-port-output <deployment>-<services or controller> --zone=$ZONE --project=$PROJECT
 ```
+The command prints out the console of the specified machine.
+The console output is the output that would be streaming on the screen if you had done a manual deployment using the command line.
+You can use this information for debugging in the event of a deployment failure.

 <a name="AppendixA"></a>
 ## Appendix A: Setting Up a Mirror Repository